eolybq/tsla_sentiment_prediction/readme.md

-# Tesla Price Sentiment Based ML Prediction
+# Tesla Price Sentiment Based TimeSeries and ML models Prediction

 - **Part 1 of this project has its own report available (in Czech) in this file: [Report in PDF](r/report.pdf) or [Report in DOCX](r/report.docx)**